Anything You Need to Know About Video Ad Sequencing on YouTube

 This sequence utilizes two videos to drive a point.
 The first video is a six-second clip introducing the entire video ad’s narrative.

-The second video is a longer-form video helping explain the consumer benefits of the product and services the marketer is selling.
+The second video is a longer-form video that helps explain the consumer benefits of the marketer’s product and services.

 The long-form video section contains a solid call to action.

 The Lead-In sequence follows a similar formula to the Tease, Amplify, Echo sequence while taking elements from the Mini-Series sequence.